UMinho-Netedge/proxy-client-and-portal/server/README.md

 * DELETE - /app_contexts/<contextId> - Deletion of an existing application context.
 * POST - /callback_ref - Send notification events by mx2.
 * GET - /notifications - Gets the most recent notification event and the client's ContexId.
+* GET - /login - Access to the login service.

 ## Notes
 * The server can be started by running exe.sh in the scripts folder.
 This will, however, always build and push the most recent version into the docker repository.